pulumi/pulumi-provider-boilerplate/sdk/python/README.md

 # Pulumi Native Provider Boilerplate

-This repository is a boilerplate showing how to create a native Pulumi provider.
+This repository is a boilerplate showing how to create and locally test a native Pulumi provider.

 ## Authoring a Pulumi Native Provider